sustainlab-group/geography-aware-ssl/README.md

 </p>

-This is a PyTorch implementation of **Geography-Aware Self-Supervised Learning** (https://arxiv.org/abs/2011.09980).
+This is a PyTorch implementation of [Geography-Aware Self-Supervised Learning](https://arxiv.org/abs/2011.09980).
 We use the the official implementation of <a href="https://github.com/facebookresearch/moco">MoCo-v2</a> for developing our methods.

 ### fMoW Dataset